New York City’s Beachfront Backyard – Long Island – is renowned for its vibrant must-visit summer spots.

 Currently undergoing a downtown revitalization, the village of Westhampton Beach is a vibrant and historic downtown with charming shops, nightlife and proximity to world-class beaches.
 The Westhampton Beach Performing Arts Center is a must-stop attraction and local arts community gem with music, dance and film productions that draw people from across Long Island year-round.
 In addition, the Village Green hosts live concerts, crafts fairs, outdoor movie nights and more.
 This blissful beach community is the perfect spot to unwind year-round.

 Southampton is known for its fabulous art galleries, cultural exhibits, beautiful beaches, and, of course, the iconic and historic Big Duck.
-The village is home to the Parrish Art Museum, which has been showcasing the artistic legacy of Long Island’s East End since the 1950s and is one of America’s most vital creative centers.
+The town is home to the Parrish Art Museum, which has been showcasing the artistic legacy of Long Island’s East End since the 1890s and is one of America’s most vital creative centers.
 The museum offers a range of different exhibitions, public programs and studio classes throughout the year.
 The Southampton Cultural Center is also a unique stop for a variety of programming including classes, art exhibitions and live performances for children and adults at affordable prices.
 In addition to the arts, Southampton has some amazing beaches, including Cooper’s Beach, which has been rated among the Top Ten Beaches in America by Dr. Beach and has the picturesque backdrop of the luxe mansions that line the shores of the Hamptons.